 The results of the evaluation are only applicable to the TOE as defined in chapter 2 and the configuration as outlined in chapter 8 above.

 9.2 Results of cryptographic assessment

-The following table lists the cryptographic algorithms that are used by the TOE to enforce its security policy:
+The cryptographic algorithms are used by the TOE to enforce its security policy are detailed with all necessary information in the ST [6] annex E, Cryptographic Functionality.